 Try to figure out what has made you want to complete tasks or go a good job in the past.
 Did you find satisfaction from doing good work?
 Did you enjoy the recognition that came along with it?
 Did you do it out of a sense of duty, or did you want to see your team and you succeed?
 At the end of the day, you’re going to lean one way or another, so all you need to do is figure out which way.

-Job interview question - what are your greatest strengths and weaknesses?
+"What are your greatest strengths and weaknesses?

 Why it’s challenging: